Congrats to the NConf crew for reaching the 1.3.0 milestone! Two years in the making, but I’m excited to see the project continuing to move forward.

 Let’s make sure the new deployment procedure works.
 Back in the NConf GUI, click Generate Nagios config.
 You should hopefully see something like:

-[INFO] Generating config for Nagios-collector 'Default Nagios'
+[INFO] Starting generate_config script [INFO] Generating global config files [INFO] Generating config for Nagios-collector 'Default Nagios' [INFO] Ended generate_config script

 If the config files generate successfully, you’ll see a button aptly labeled ‘Deploy’.